-Prue, Paul, Sandy and Noel are back for the tenth series of the nation’s favourite baking show and with a new series comes a whole host of new faces.
-We’re only three shows into the new series of The Great British Bake Off, but already, some great characters are starting to emerge.
-But how do this season’s crop of bakers compare to some of the best contestants of year’s past?
+Prue, Paul, Sandy and Noel will be back tonight for the finale of The Great British Bake Off.
+It’s been a very interesting season, but how do this season’s crop of bakers compare to some of the best contestants of year’s past?
 We’ve taken a look at some of the best Bake Off contestants ever to see how they stack up.

 10. Diana Beard